ritz078/embed-js/README.md

 ## Development
 1. Fork the repo
+1. clone the repo then `cd embed.js`
-1. create a branch
+1. create a new branch
+1. `npm install`
+1. `npm i -g grunt-cli`
+1. `grunt` : this will start the grunt server and open a demo page.
 1. Create a PR

 **Note**: This projects adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).

 ### grunt tasks
-`grunt` : starts development server and watches files for changes.
+1. `grunt` : starts development server and watches files for changes.
 Run this for development purpose.
-`grunt dist` : create dist directory with all the different build files `grunt build-emoji` : create spritesheet from all the emojis.
+1. `grunt dist` : create dist directory with all the different build files
+1. `grunt build-emoji` : create spritesheet from all the emojis.
 Only run if you have made some changes related to emojis

 ## License